dreamteamrepos/piperci-picli/docs/source/user/installation.rst

 * Docker

+To run the client from a Docker container with access to your current working directory, do the following:

 .. code-block:: bash

-  docker run -v $(pwd):/code -it piedpiper-picli:latest /bin/sh
+  $ docker run -v $(pwd):/code -it piedpiper-picli:latest /bin/sh
-  cd /code
+  # cd /code
-  picli --help
+  # picli --help
   /code # picli --help
   Usage: picli [OPTIONS] COMMAND [ARGS]...